kri-pa08/Animated-Coffee-Shop-Website/README.md

-animatedcoffee shop website with HTML CSS and JavaScript
+animatendcoffee shop website with HTML CSS and JavaScript